AAbdihakim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ./5-firstlines -Display the first 10 lines
-./6-third_lines - script that displays the third line of a given file ./8-cwd_state - cript that writes into the file ls_cwd_content the result of the command ls -la
+./6-third_lines - script that displays the third line of a given file ./8-cwd_state - cript that writes into the file ls_cwd_content the result of the command ls -la ./9-duplicate_last_line - script that duplicates the last line of the file